apache/iotdb/docs/UserGuide/Operation Manual/DDL Data Definition Language.md

 IoTDB> set storage group to root.ln.wf01
 Msg: org.apache.iotdb.exception.MetadataException: org.apache.iotdb.exception.MetadataException: The prefix of root.ln.wf01 has been set to the storage group.
 ```
+The LayerName of storage group can only be characters, numbers and underscores.

+Besides, if deploy on Windows system, the LayerName is case-insensitive, which means it's not allowed to set storage groups `root.ln` and `root.LN` at the same time.

 ## Show Storage Group